 But recently, some of our home-grown insects have begun to develop a taste for cilantro.
 That’s how people describe the scent of a crushed stink bug.

-Tracey Lesky, an entomology researcher at the US department of Agriculture ran a study.
-She tried “to find out if spiders around people’s homes actually can attack, retain in their webs and consume Brown Marmorated Stink Bug and we found a couple of groups of spiders that do a pretty good job with.
+Tracey Lesky, an entomology researcher at the U.S. Department of Agriculture ran a study.
+She tried “to find out if spiders around people’s homes actually can attack, retain in their webs and consume Brown Marmorated Stink Bug.
+"And we found a couple of groups of spiders that do a pretty good job with that.
 So, for those homeowners that have stink bug issues, I would say let spiders do their work.”

-Researchers have also learned that there are a lot of insects that eat the eggs of Brown Marmorated Stink bugs.
-"For example, we found that katydids, of all things, eat the stink bug eggs in trees," Lesky says.
+She says, researchers have also learned that there are a lot of insects that eat the eggs of Brown Marmorated Stink bug.
+"For example, we found that Katydids, of all things, eat the stink bug eggs in trees."

 And reinforcements in the battle against stink bugs have also arrived, also from Asia

 Scientists first positively identified the tiny predator in Maryland in 2015.
-And it’s now it’s being seen in large numbers in northern Virginia and several other states.
-But, right now, says the experts, the only line of defense against bugs desperate to get inside is sealing up the crevices they seek and patience.
+It’s now it’s being seen in large numbers in northern Virginia and several other states.
+But, right now, say the experts, the only line of defense against bugs desperate to get inside is, sealing up the crevices they seek ---and patience.
 This mad dash to get inside buildings lasts about 3 weeks and it’s almost over.